 Pay your application fee online by credit card (American Express, Discover, MasterCard, Visa).
 You also may mail a check to:

 University of Notre Dame

 Notre Dame, IN 46556

 Checks must be made payable to “University of Notre Dame” and include the name of the applicant.
 Payment by bank transfer is not possible.

-Acceptances are normally sent out by April 1.
+Acceptances are normally sent out in mid-March.
 When a decision is ready, the Graduate School will notify you via email with instructions to log back into your online application to view the decision letter.